-Example of Food Batchmaker Job Set up and operate equipment that mixes or blends ingredients used in the manufacturing of food products.
+Food Batchmaker Definition Set up and operate equipment that mixes or blends ingredients used in the manufacturing of food products.
 Includes candy makers and cheese makers.

 - Modify cooking and forming operations based on the results of sampling processes, adjusting time cycles and ingredients to achieve desired qualities, such as firmness or texture.

 - Press switches and turn knobs to start, adjust, and regulate equipment, such as beaters, extruders, discharge pipes, and salt pumps.

 - Fill processing or cooking containers, such as kettles, rotating cookers, pressure cookers, or vats, with ingredients, by opening valves, by starting pumps or injectors, or by hand.

 - Select and measure or weigh ingredients, using English or metric measures and balance scales.

 - Examine, feel, and taste product samples during production to evaluate quality, color, texture, flavor, and bouquet, and document the results.

 - Give directions to other workers who are assisting in the batchmaking process.

 These are the skills Food Batchmakers say are the most useful in their careers: